 Since 1909, the thing that distinguishes one expression of Johnnie Walker from another is the color of the label.
 Each is a different blend of whiskeys aged for a certain amount of time; the most expensive is the oldest.
 This can make it a little confusing at the bar.
 It is not uncommon for a drinker to be surprised when they receive the tab because they ordered one of the pricier Johnnie Walkers by mistake.
 To understand the portfolio, try to remember the sequence of labels (in order from least to most expensive):

 04 of 13

 Johnnie Walker Red Label

+The foundation of the portfolio, Johnnie Walker Red Label is a scotch that anyone can afford.
+It's enjoyable and reliable, found in almost every bar in the world.
 Originally known as Extra Special Old Highland Whisky, it took on the name "Red Label" in 1909.

 Johnnie Walker Black Label